mattnkrueger/iot-thermostat-analytics-dashboard/README.md

 # View the Application Locally
 You only need to have Docker installed on your computer to run the "DUMMY DATA MODE" of the application locally.
-Please read the [Docker documentation](https://docs.docker.com/) on how to get started.
+Please read the [Docker documentation](https://docs.docker.com/) on installation.

 ## Running the Containers:
+to start the application simply run the following command
 ```
 docker compose up
 ```